takari/team-documentation/en/02-introduction/01-chapter2.markdown

 enterprise software development and Maven's legacy approach to Releases and SNAPSHOTs does not lend itself to these, more iterative and agile workflows.

-TDM's generations features as well as incremental and parallel builds are aimed squarely at created more timely and efficient builds for organizations that are looking to push to production frequently.
+TEAM's generations features as well as incremental and parallel builds are aimed squarely at created more timely and efficient builds for organizations that are looking to push to production frequently.